 - If you are prone to cold sores, speak to your doctor about taking prophylactic medication

 We also ask that you arrive at your appointment wearing no makeup, skincare lotions or SPF.

 Following any cosmetic injectable treatment, it is completely normal to experience some swelling, redness, bruising and tenderness.
 These side effects are usually mild and should resolve within a few days.

-To ensure your recovery is as smooth as possible, we advise that you follow the below aftercare instructions:
+To assist in optimal recovery, we advise that you follow the below aftercare instructions :

 - Apply ice to the area intermittently throughout the following day

 - Avoid strenuous exercise and heat (including hot showers, saunas, and LED light) for 48 hours after treatment

 - Do not use any skincare products containing AHA’s, vitamin A (retinol), enzymes or scrubs for 48 hours after treatment